-At Midwest our creative team is constantly pursuing better graphic design.
-Much of what we do centers around raw functionality, such as designing a mail piece that passes breezily through mail sorting equipment.
-But when it comes to creating client direct marketing campaigns, we get to flex our creative muscles a bit.
+Much of the mail we produce and distribute centers around raw functionality, such as designing a mail piece that passes breezily through mail sorting equipment.
+But when it comes to working with clients direct marketing campaigns, we get to flex our creative muscles a bit.

 Here are a few of the tried and true design rules we follow - as well as a few graphic design game changers that forever altered the way we view powerful design.